 Online certificates are rapidly evolving and gaining increasing importance in the data science and machine learning industry (and in the tech-related skills as well).
 These courses can last between 3 months to one year and are priced at a fraction of the cost of a traditional online degree program.

-An online degree program is broader and does not focus as singularly on one skill or trade but rather take a broad approach to the field of study.
+An online degree program is broader and does not focus as singularly on one skill or trade but rather takes a broad approach to the field of study.

-Online degree programs generally take a few years to complete versus the one year generally required for an online certificate.
-This is because an online degree program require somewhere between 8 to 12 courses, while an online certificate may only require 4 to 6 courses for completion.
+Online degree programs generally take a few years to complete versus the one year required for an online certificate.
+This is because an online degree program requires somewhere between 8 to 12 courses, while an online certificate may only require 4 to 6 courses for completion.